-In July, 22 nations including Japan, the only one from Asia, called on China to halt the alleged suppression of Uighurs in Xinjiang at a regular session of the United Nations Human Rights Council.
-But China rebuked the criticism and claimed its campaign was saving Uighurs from radical influences.
+In July, 22 nations including Japan, the only one from Asia, called on China to halt the alleged suppression of Uyghurs in Xinjiang at a regular session of the United Nations Human Rights Council.
+But China rebuked the criticism and claimed its campaign was saving Uyghurs from radical influences.

-Last year, Germany and Sweden said they would refrain from deporting Uighurs.
-Sweden also decided to grant political asylum to all Uighurs seeking refuge.
+Last year, Germany and Sweden said they would refrain from deporting Uyghurs.
+Sweden also decided to grant political asylum to all Uyghurs seeking refuge.

-“There’s no easy solution to the problems the Uighurs are faced with but at least we can protect the lives of those who are in Japan,” said Meiji University’s Mizutani.
+“There’s no easy solution to the problems the Uyghurs are faced with but at least we can protect the lives of those who are in Japan,” said Meiji University’s Mizutani.

-The Justice Ministry would not confirm whether any Uighurs were deported to China in recent years.
+The Justice Ministry would not confirm whether any Uyghurs were deported to China in recent years.

-The Japan Uyghur Association and Mizutani are working together on a petition drive calling on the Japanese government to do something to help Uighurs in Japan.
+The Japan Uyghur Association and Mizutani are working together on a petition drive calling on the Japanese government to do something to help Uyghurs in Japan.

 Contributing writer Hinano Kobayashi assisted with this report.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.

 By subscribing, you can help us get the story right.